Biden and Trump agree on debates in June and September, but working out details could be challenging

-Still the two camps remain far part on key questions of how to organize the debates, including agreeing on media partners, moderators, location and rules — some of the very questions that prompted the formation of the Commission on Presidential Debates in 1987.
-Biden's proposal would exclude third-party candidates, including Robert F. Kennedy Jr.
+Still, the two sides remain far part on key questions of how to organize the debates, including agreeing on media partners, moderators, location and rules — some of the very questions that prompted the formation of the Commission on Presidential Debates in 1987.
+Biden's proposal would exclude third-party candidates, such as Robert F. Kennedy Jr.

+Trump’s campaign has been pushing for more debates and earlier debates, arguing voters should be able to see the two men face off well before early voting begins in September.

+He has repeatedly said he will debate Biden "anytime, anywhere, any place," even proposing the two men face off outside the Manhattan courthouse where he is currently on criminal trial in a hush money case.
+Trump has also been taunting Biden with an empty lectern at some of his rallies.

 Biden's campaign has long held a grudge against the nonpartisan commission for failing to evenly apply its rules during the 2020 Biden-Trump matchups — most notably when it didn't enforce its COVID-19 testing rules on Trump and his entourage — and Biden's team has held talks with television networks and some Republicans about ways to circumvent the commission's grip on presidential debates.